 The rooftop structure is part of the large renovation (and transformation) of the Diamantbeurs, in which the building will function as a new center for the creative industry.
 A place where different functions and disciplines come together.
 The design for the renovation comes from ZJA Zwarts & Jansma Architects and Heyligers design+projects.
 Braaksma & Roos Architects take on the design of the restauration of the original façade.
 Octatube has been called in to engineer and build the spectacular rooftop structure.

 Daniel van Kersbergen, engineer at Octatube: "All complexity is automatically extracted from the computer by using the developed software; the height, the position and the angle of the part.
-The geometry of the model is extremely complicated because everything is skewed.
-The nail bed ensures that all the complexity of the model can still be assembled in one go.
+The geometry of the model is extremely complicated, because everything is skewed.
+The nail bed ensures that all the complex model can still be assembled in one go.”

 Vincente Monteiro Chantre, foreman at Octatube: "The biggest challenge is to ensure that the fabrication is of the right size.
 If you weld, the material always distorts a bit.
 You have to be able to properly assess what the material is going to do.
 We determine our welding direction and position before we begin welding.
 The fact that the practical and theoretical part come together at an early stage certainly was an advantage.